bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-  "name": "Buy three items in a category for the price of 2 (lowest priced item discounted)", "redemption_type": "AUTOMATIC",
+  "name": "Buy three items in a category for the price of two (lowest priced item discounted)", "redemption_type": "AUTOMATIC",
   "rules": [
     {